 Universal service balances transferred to the U.S. Department of Treasury ("Treasury"), in accordance with the Debt Collection Improvement Act (DCIA), must be satisfied before a carrier’s credit balance refund will be disbursed by USAC.
 It is the carrier’s responsibility to contact the Treasury directly to settle any outstanding balance issues.
 The Treasury can be reached at (888) 826-3127.

 To submit a request for a credit balance refund, select the appropriate document below and follow the directions:

-USAC remits all credit balance refunds by Automated Clearing House (ACH) electronic payment method.
+USAC is required by the FCC to disburse all credit balance refunds by Automated Clearing House (ACH).
+All bank routing and account numbers must be of United States origin.
+Funds cannot be transmitted to foreign banks.
 Upon successful payment of the credit balance refund, the amount of the credit is removed from the invoice balance as indicated by a "Credit Balance Refund" line item.